MichaelSefranek/MichaelSefranek.github.io/_posts/2017-03-13-ocs-environment.md

 ---
 title:  "A Mac OS Environment: From the Top"
-image: "/assets/ocs.png"
+image: "/assets/ocs_star.png"
-date:   2017-03-13 10:44:01 -0600
 ---
 I don't know how unusual my perspective is, but I actually enjoy setting up and debugging my developer environment from scratch.
 Recently my 2010 Mac and it's carefully constructed environment kicked the bucket.
 As a result I am making this as a future reference to myself.
-Perhaps it may be useful to other coders or students.

 I also wanted to make some notes on how everything ties together, and any mistakes that I made along the way.

-This is specifically for Mac OS environment, but could likely be adapted for other environments.
+{:.note}
+_This is a a tutorial very specific to MacOS, but could be adapted for other environments.
+It is also specific to installing __Oh My Zsh__, __Ruby via Rbenv__, and __Postgresql__.
+Skim through and make sure you want these elements, because this may not be the proper tool for you personally._
+{:.done}

 One of the first things I do on a brand new Mac is to open a terminal window and enter:<br>
 <code>$ defaults write com.apple.Finder AppleShowAllFiles YES</code> [^1]<br>